stape22/service-app/dev-log.md

 ## [2024-06-09] [AI: Cursor Agent]

+### Documentation & Checklist Updates
+- **Files:** tasks.md, README.md, rules.md
+- **Summary:**
+  - Added and checked off task for `.env.secret` creation in tasks.md
+  - Marked GitHub/CI setup and schema migration tasks as complete in tasks.md
+  - Added a section to README.md about `.env.secret` for secrets management
+  - Updated rules.md to recommend `.env.secret` for highly sensitive secrets, to be ignored by git and logged in dev-log.md
+- **Context:** Ensures all documentation and checklists are up to date and compliant with project rules for auditability and secrets management.

 ### Project Initialization
 - **Task:** Initialize React + Vite project ([tasks.md] Project Setup)
 - **Command:** `npm create vite@latest . -- --template react-ts`